Do you shop small? Why support small businesses?

 Every donation and purchase helps their mission to empower youth.

 They had a great selection of books.
-It was nice to walk around the cute town and then head into here to find some new releases.
+It was nice to walk around this cute town in Maine and then head into here to find some new releases.

 Stopped in for some hot cocoa after a chilly Winter day holiday shopping.
 Yummy, yummy!
 They also serve festive cocktails.